 The impasto landscape paintings of Lynn Boggess are instantly recognizable and draw a passionate following from art lovers and collectors alike.
-Their unique and unmistakable qualities go beyond Boggess' textured and vivid depiction of landscape, delving instead into an understanding of the existential backbone of abstract expression-
+Their unique and unmistakable qualities go beyond Boggess' textured and vivid depiction of landscape, delving instead into an understanding of the existential backbone of abstract expressionporary sensibility, influenced not only by his surroundings but by the nature of painting itself.

 Boggess begins each work in reference to the German Existentialist painter Gerhard Richter, allowing chance and accident to influence his paint and inform his process.
-Boggess uses his palette knife and trowels. as Richter uses his unorthodox tools, to layer and interact with paint in innovative ways which surpass composition.
+Boggess uses his palette knife and trowels, as Richter uses his unorthodox tools, to layer and interact with paint in innovative ways which surpass composition.